rotemov/invivo-imaging/README.md

 These are the algorithm's predictions of the regions of interest (ROIs), which means they should have the same shape as the cells.

 #### cell diameter
-How big the cell is (in pixels in the video) across its longest axis.
+How big the cell is (in pixels) across its longest axis.

 #### cutoff point
 Each pixel in a super pixel get a grade of how "cell-like" it is, decided by how strongly it activates